A note on some spectral properties of generalised pancake graphs: Some spectral properties of

 The spectrum of a matrix $M$ is the multiset of its eigenvalues and is denoted by $\mathrm{Spec}\left(M\right)$.
-The sum of two multisets is denoted by $\uplus$.
-The next lemma follows immediately as special cases of \cite[Theorem 10.3]{Bass94} and \cite[Theorem 6]{Friedman}.
+The multiplicity-preserving union of two multisets is denoted by $\uplus$.
+Next, we state a lemma that provides a formula for the spectrum of a circulant block matrix.